-The Back Story—Molasses Cake Inspiration from The Kitchen House
+The Back Story—Gluten-Free Molasses Pudding Cake Inspiration from The Kitchen House

-A few years back I listened to the The Kitchen House, a historical novel that tells the story of a dysfunctional Southern family and their slaves.
-It’s an excellent and eye-opening “listen”/”read” about the times, although it’s not a cheerful book by any means.
+A few years back I listened to The Kitchen House, a historical novel that tells the story of a dysfunctional Southern family and enslaved people.
+It’s an eye-opening “listen”/”read” about the times, although it’s not a cheerful book by any means.

 I’m a big fan of audio books.
 (Audible is a great source (referral link).)
 If I’m in the car alone, I’m listening to an audio book.
 If Mr. GFE is with me and pops into the post office to check for mail in our P.O. box, I don’t just wait for him.
 I listen to my audio book du jour while I wait.
 Any time spent in the car with an audio book is time to take a break from the real life and take a little journey so to speak.
 But I digress.

 At the end of her New York Times bestseller The Kitchen House, author Kathleen Grissom said the following about her novel’s main character, Belle, and one of her favorite baked goods.
 “Whenever Belle baked a molasses cake, I craved a taste.
 I did try several old recipes that I found, but I was unsatisfied with the results.
 So, using the old recipes as a baseline, my daughter, Erin, and I created our own version of a simple yet moist and tasty molasses cake.
 I am happy to share it with the readers.”